Investing Simple Logo

 At the age of majority, ownership of the account will be transferred fully to the child and the parent will no longer have any control over the account.

-Retirement Plans for Teenagers and Minors
+Retirement Plans For Teenagers And Minors

 Retirement plans are a great way to save for your future.

-No matter what, if you are investing for a teenager or an adult, it's never too early to start planning for retirement.
-The earlier you begin planning, the better off you will be.
-This is thanks to something called compound interest!
+No matter what, if you are investing for a teenager or as an adult, it's never too early to start planning for retirement.

 Traditional IRA